TempleTXHomes Taylor Dasch · EG Realty Talk to Taylor

 Yes, typically 0.125%–0.50% higher.
 On a $300,000 loan, that translates to $20–$80/month more than a comparable conventional rate.
 However, you’re eliminating $175–$250/month in PMI and preserving $30,000–$60,000 by not making a down payment.
 The net monthly savings is $100–$170/month compared to a conventional loan with PMI.
 The rate premium only becomes a disadvantage if you have 20%+ down payment available—at which point you can skip PMI on a conventional loan and get the lower rate.

-The math favors buying in Temple for residencies of 3+ years.
-A $255K home with 0% down at 6.75% costs approximately $1,800/month (PITI including taxes and insurance).
+The math usually favors buying in Temple for 4–7 year residencies or fellowship-to-attending paths.
+A 3-year program is a genuine toss-up; 1–2 year prelim paths usually point to renting.
+A ~$274K home with 0% down using a May 2026 rate estimate costs approximately $1,800/month (PITI including taxes and insurance).
 Average 3BR rental in Temple: $1,400–$1,650/month.
 The $150–$400/month delta buys you equity in a market projected to appreciate 2–4% annually.
 Over a 4-year residency, you’ll build $20K–$35K in equity versus $0 renting.
 The break-even point is approximately 2.5 years.
-For 2-year fellowships, renting often makes more financial sense unless you plan to keep the property as a rental.
+For 2-year fellowships, renting often makes more financial sense unless the payment, closing costs, and likely resale window still work after a conservative stress test.

 Most physician lenders require a minimum 700 FICO score.
 Some allow 680 with compensating factors (higher income, lower DTI, larger reserves).
 Medical school and residency are typically kind to credit scores—limited new credit inquiries, low utilization if you’ve been disciplined.
 If you’re between 680–700, talk to Extraco or Texell before assuming you’re disqualified—they have more flexibility as portfolio lenders.